pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

 Shape
 ================

 This class allows creating interconnected graphical elements on a PDF page.
 Its methods have the same meaning and name as the corresponding :ref:`Page` methods.

-Their :ref:`CommonParms` are however exported to a separate method, ``finish()``.
-In addition, all draw methods return a :ref:`Point` object to support connected drawing paths.
-This point always equals the **"current point"**, that PDF maintains during path construction.
+In fact, each :ref:`Page` draw method is just a convenience wrapper for (1) one shape draw method, (2) the :meth:`finish` method, and (3) the :meth:`commit` method.
+For page text insertion, only the :meth:`commit` method is invoked.
+If many draw and text perations are executed for a page, you should always consider using a Shape object.

+Several draw methods can be executed in a row and each one of them will contribute to one drawing.
+Once the drawing is complete, the :meth:`finish` method must be invoked to apply color, dashing, width, morphing and other attributes.

-Methods of this class record the area they are covering in a rectangle (:attr:`Shape.rect`).
+**Draw** methods of this class (and :meth:`insertTextbox`) are logging the area they are covering in a rectangle (:attr:`Shape.rect`).
 This property can for instance be used to set :attr:`Page.CropBox`.

-Also supported are text insertion methods ``insertText()`` and ``insertTextbox()``.
-They need a slightly different handling compared to the draw methods:

-1. They do not use :attr:`Shape.contents`.
-Instead they directly modify :attr:`Shape.totalcont`.
-2. They do not use nor need :meth:`Shape.finish`.
-3. They provide their own ``color`` and ``morph`` arguments.
-4. They do not use nor change :attr:`Shape.lastPoint`.

-As with the draw methods, text insertions require using :meth:`Shape.commit` to update the page.
+**Text insertions** :meth:`insertText` and :meth:`insertTextbox` implicitely execute a "finish" and therefore only require :meth:`commit` to become effective.
+As a consequence, both include parameters for controlling prperties like colors, etc.

 ================================ =================================================
 **Method / Attribute**             **Description**
 ================================ =================================================
-:meth:`Shape.commit`             update the page's ``/Contents`` object :meth:`Shape.drawBezier`         draw a cubic Bézier curve :meth:`Shape.drawCircle`         draw a circle around a point :meth:`Shape.drawCurve`          draw a cubic Bézier using one helper point
+:meth:`Shape.commit`             update the page's contents :meth:`Shape.drawBezier`         draw a cubic Bézier curve :meth:`Shape.drawCircle`         draw a circle around a point :meth:`Shape.drawCurve`          draw a cubic Bézier using one helper point